raymondkfcheung/lazy-dot/docs/coding/defensive-coding.md

 }
 ```

 This is a classic example of a missing defensive guard.
-The [video](https://youtu.be/y8ZnmM555UY) focuses on defensive practices in Polkadot's Rust codebase, but the principles apply everywhere.
+The [lecture by Kian Paimani](https://youtu.be/y8ZnmM555UY) focuses on defensive practices in Polkadot's Rust codebase, but the principles apply everywhere.

 > Defensive Programming is a form of defensive design to ensure the continuing function of a piece of software under **unforeseen** circumstances, where high availability, safety, or security is needed.